GridTools/concepts/GTScript-Parallel-model.md

             tmp_if = inout_if
     parfor ij:
         if some_field_mask:
-            inout_if = tmp_if # TODO here is a version name mistake for a general algorithm parfor ij:
+            inout_if = tmp_if # TODO here is a version name mistake if it should be a general algorithm parfor ij:
         if some_field_mask:
             inout = inout_if
 ```

+**translation to efficient code for the regular cases**

+Exercise for the reader. ;)

+No, seriously.
+We should first define the regular case.
+Is it enough to optimize the simple cases that have a direct translation to ternary or should we consider Oli's sea-ice example as well.

+Then we need probably a prototype implementation.